jmischler72/tfaws/README.md

 ### Commands

-- `chctx`: Switch to an AWS profile with autologin to sso and link to terraform path (if exists).
+- `tfaws`: Switch to an AWS profile with autologin to sso and link to terraform path (if exists).
-- `lsctx`: Opens a menu to select an AWS profile/Terraform path (if exists).
+- `tfaws ls`: Opens a menu to select an AWS profile/Terraform path (if exists).
-- `shctx`: Displays the current AWS profile and Terraform directory.
+- `tfaws sh`: Displays the current AWS profile and Terraform directory.

 ### Configuration

-Edit your `~/.zshrc_priv` (or similar private config file):
+Export environment variables by modifying your .zshrc file or source a file exporting them

 ```zsh
 # Set Terraform paths for specific AWS profiles